Coherent-Light Boosted, Super-Sensitive, Quantum Interferometry: Interferometric Setup

 In 1985 Yurke, McCall, and Klauder \cite{klauder}, building on foundational work by W\'{o}dkiewicz and Eberly \cite{eb}, introduced a new class of interferometers which, unlike MZI and Fabry-Perot setups, is described by the group SU(1,1) \--- as opposed to SU(2).
 A realization of these devices may be imagined by taking a traditional MZI and replacing the 50-50 beam splitters with four-wave mixers.
 Klauder, et al., showed that the sensitivity of this device exhibits sub-Heisenberg scaling.
+Building on this work Sanders et al. completed a general analysis of these ``active interferometers'' using information theory, showing again the enhanced scaling \cite{Sanders}.
 Recently Kolkiran and Agarwal studied-coherent-beam stimulated parametric downconversion as an input into a MZI \cite{kolkiran2}.
 Their work demonstrated the ability to acquire resolution enhancement at high signal values with good visibility.

 In this work we modify the Klauder, et al., setup by replacing the vacuum inputs in the initial four-wave mixer with coherent states.
 In our treatment the four-wave mixers are expressed as optical parametric amplifiers.
 The \--- potentially very bright \--- coherent light in the interferometer ``boosts" the squeezed light from the optical parametric amplifiers (OPAs) into the high intensity regime, while maintaining sub-SNL scaling.
 For some references on injecting photons from an OPA into an external non-vacuum mode see for example Refs. \cite{in1,in2,in3}.